 This is how people find your website on the internet.
 For example, my domain is “www.TheSavvySagittarius.com.”
 I used Savvy in the terms of Financially Savvy and I am a true Sagittarius at heart.
 I love horoscopes and fun stuff like that.
 This fit me because I think that my horoscope truly fits my personality to a T.

 This is a time to put some thought into what you want to write about.
 If you want to share all of your favorite recipes, a play on the words food, chef/cook, “In the kitchen with..”
-In the past, I had a travel blog with the domain “Elyse I Travel” as a play on words of “At Least I Travel” You want something original, so avoid plays on other companies that are already out there.
+Something simple like “Cooking with Charlie” is also a great one.
+In the past, I had a travel blog with the domain “Elyse I Travel” as a play on words of “At Least I Travel.”
+You want something original, so avoid plays on other companies that are already out there.
 I did a quick google search of “The Savvy Sagittarius” to see if there was anything similar out there.
 It doesn’t have to be super creative, but it does need to be something you love and that vaguely represents what you want to write about.

 After you find an available domain, you complete the purchase with your account information and you now have a place to host your blog.
 Now it ‘s time to get your blog all set up!